 Spine Logo vector created by roserodionova - http://www.freepik.com Let's say your back hurts.
 You go to a chiropractor, over a few visits they crack a few joints, and that's all she wrote, right?
 That's certainly what I used to think about chiropractic.
 The thing is, though, there's some modern back cracking practice built on some… Continue reading Is Chiropractic What You Think It Is?

 What does the gate control theory of pain have to do with a mental health blog?
 Well, co-occurring mental illness and chronic pain are remarkably common.
 For example, among people with fibromyalgia, over 50% experience depression.
 The rates of anxiety disorders are also over 50%.
 People with depression and anxiety disorders are also at increased… Continue reading Gate Control Theory of Pain

 "Drug-seeking".
 "Med-seeking".
-They're labels with very negative connotations that are often tossed around quite freely when it comes to medications with the potential for abuse.
-They tend to be applied most readily to people take pain medications or psychiatric medications.
-The notion of people being drug-seeking is heavily laden with judgment and stigma.
-After all,… Continue reading No, We’re Not “Drug-seeking”
+They're labels with very negative connotations that are often tossed around quite freely by health care providers when it comes to people taking medications with the potential for abuse.
+They tend to be applied most readily to those taking pain medications or certain psychiatric medications.
+The notion of people being drug-seeking is heavily… Continue reading Needing Medication Doesn’t Make Someone “Drug-seeking”

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is cognitive behavioural therapy (CBT) for pain.
 While initially, the idea of a psychological form of treatment for a physical problem may sound a bit odd at first, it makes more sense when you consider how inextricably connected… Continue reading What Is… CBT for Chronic Pain